- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - New areas of pain or a change in your pain

-- Reduced ability to move around or less physical activity
+- Lowered ability to move around or less physical activity

 What the patient can do

-- Talk with your doctor or nurse about your pain – where the pain is, when it began, how long it lasts, what it feels like, what makes it better, what makes it worse, and how it affects your life.
+- Talk with your doctor or nurse about your pain – where it is, when it began, how long it lasts, what it feels like, what makes it better, what makes it worse, and how it affects your life.